Active Learning Curriculum... inside and outside of the classroom

 In addition to the integrated curriculum, extracurricular resources are available to students throughout SBI – and beyond.

-The Clay Center at VSB: The Clay Center is VSB’s ‘one-stop shop’ for a holistic array of student services, including academic advising and professional development programs.
+The Clay Center at VSB: The Clay Center is VSB’s ‘one-stop shop’ for a holistic array of student services, including academic advising, professional development programs and the VSB Mentor Program.

 Free Tutoring: This service is available twice a week to support classroom instruction.